 With my backyard flowers looking so pretty this summer (we’ve had a TON of rain in the Midwest), I couldn’t help but want to take these ghee photos outside among the blooms and green grass.
 To me, the ghee in these photos depicts sunshine and happiness.

 The blooms also remind me of Hawaii (although I’ve sadly never been).
-And also of these fun Hawaiian bakery themed coffee mugs I painted for a client awhile back.
+And also so do these fun, Hawaiian bakery themed coffee mugs I painted for a client a while back.
 To this day, they’re still some of my absolute favorites.

 Should you have any questions or comments regarding this recipe, or anything else you’ve seen on my site, please don’t hesitate to contact me directly or leave me a comment in the comment section below.
 It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!

 For additional information regarding my Kudos Kitchen recipes, please follow me on;

 You must strain out the garlic before it burns.
 I just ruined a huge batch because I didn't know this little point.
 Let it cook, then strain or scoop out the garlic by some means or other and then continue with the clarification, but don't leave it in there for the full duration of the clarifying process or it WILL burn and basically ruin everything.